mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 To use:
 Hold M>VFO for 3 seconds until screen goes blank.
 The radio will now be on 7000.0 Listen or transmit (with frequency counter ideally) and adjust dial.
 Value will be displayed (on the left for negative values, right for positive)
+To test a different frequency, press BAND UP/DOWN to go up or down 1 mhz.

 Once your desired offset is reached, press M>VFO again to save.
 You will hear beeps and radio will reboot.
 Your display will now reflect your actual frequency.
 The N-code calculations do not change over the whole PLL range, so if you set it, it should be right everywhere.